Red Panda: Profile and Information

 Red pandas become sexually able to reproduce at the age of 18 months.
 They become fully mature at 2 – 3 years.
 They are solitary and only interact during the mating season.

 Both males and females may have more than one mating partner during the mating season from mid-January – early March.
-Just a few days before birth, the female gathers materials, such as grass, brushwood, and leaves, to build a nest.
+A few days before birth, the female gathers materials, such as grass, brushwood, and leaves, to build a nest.

-After cleaning the cubs, the mother recognises each of her cubs by smell.
+After cleaning the cubs, the mother recognizes each of her cubs by smell.
 At first, she spends 60% – 90% of her time with the cubs.

-After the first week of cleaning and grooming, the mother starts to spend more time outside the nest but returns every few hours to groom and nurse the cubs.
+After the first week of cleaning and grooming, the mother spends more time outside the nest but returns every few hours to groom and nurse the cubs.
 The mother creates several nests in which she moves the cubs.
 The mother keeps all nests clean at all times.

 The cubs gain their eyesight at about 18 days of age.
-After 90 days, the young begin to achieve full adult fur and colouring and begins to roam around outside the nest.
+After 90 days, the young begin to achieve full adult fur and coloring and roam outside the nest.

-After this previously mentioned period, the young begin to eat solid food and are weaned at around 6 – 8 months of age.
+After this period, the young begin to eat solid food and are weaned at around 6 – 8 months of age.

 However, the young remain with their mother until the next breeding season or when the next litter is born.

-The male rarely helps raise the cubs, and only if they live in small groups or in pairs.
+The male rarely helps raise the cubs, only if they live in small groups or pairs.
 The average lifespan of a red panda ranges between 8 – 10 years.

 Diet

-In captivity, they are known to feed on flowers, birds, maple and mulberry leaves, and bark and fruits on maple, mulberry, and beech.
+In captivity, they feed on flowers, birds, maple and mulberry leaves, and bark and fruits on maple, mulberry, and beech.

-Similar to the giant panda, red pandas cannot digest cellulose, so they must consume a large amount of bamboo to survive.
+Like the giant pandas, red pandas cannot digest cellulose, so they must consume much bamboo to survive.

-Their diets consist of about 2/3 bamboo, but they also eat roots, mushrooms, lichens, acorns, and grasses.
+Their diets consist of about 2/3 bamboo, but they eat roots, mushrooms, lichens, acorns, and grasses.

 They often supplement their diets with insects and fish.
 Due to their low-calorie diets, they do little (eat and sleep) or almost nothing.

 Red pandas digest bamboo poorly, especially the cell wall and cellulose components.
-For the red panda to survive on this poor-quality diet, they have to ingest the high-quality parts of the bamboo plant, such as the shoots and tender leaves.
+For the red panda to survive on this poor-quality diet, they must ingest the bamboo plant’s high-quality parts, such as the shoots and tender leaves.

 The high-quality parts of the bamboo need to be eaten in large quantities, over 3.3 lb (1.5 kg) of fresh leaves and 8.8 lb (4 kg) of fresh shoots daily.

-Red pandas are native to the temperate forests of the Himalayas, ranges from China to the foothills of western Nepal.
+Red pandas are native to the temperate forests of the Himalayas, ranging from China to the foothills of western Nepal.

 Its range includes Sikkim and Assam in India, southern Tibet, Bhutan, and the northern mountains of Burma.